pravega/pravega-operator/README.md

 # Pravega Operator

-Pravega Kubernetes Operator

-# Zookeeper Operator
 >**This operator is in WIP state and subject to (breaking) changes.**

-This Operator runs a Zookeeper 3.5 cluster, and uses Zookeeper dynamic reconfiguration to handle node membership.
+This Operator Provisions a [Pravega Cluster](https://github.com/pravega/pravega).

 The operator itself is built with the: https://github.com/operator-framework/operator-sdk